-Tickets on Sale to Walker Art Center and The Current/Minneapolis Public Radio Members at 11am, Friday, April 19
+Tickets on Sale to Walker Art Center and The Current/ Minnesota Public Radio Members at 11am, Thursday, April 17

-Rock the Garden 2013 Tickets will go on sale to Walker Art Center and The Current/Minnesota Public Radio members at 11am, Friday, April 19.
-Walker/The Current/Minnesota Public Radio membership ID numbers will be required for all pre-sale purchases.
-Remaining tickets will go on sale to the public at 11 am, Saturday, April 20.
+Rock the Garden 2014 Tickets will go on sale to Walker Art Center and The Current/Minnesota Public Radio members at 11am, Thursday, April 17.
+Membership ID numbers for the Walker Art Center or Minnesota Public Radio will be required for all pre-sale purchases.
+Remaining tickets will go on sale to the public at 11 am, Saturday, April 19.

-To purchase tickets visit www.rockthegarden2013.com and follow the Etix link or visit www.etix.com.
+To purchase tickets follow the Etix link or visit www.etix.com.
 Please have your member number ready to participate in the member presale.
 Limit of 4 tickets per member ID during the presale.
 Children over five years old must have a ticket for entrance.
 No refunds; all ticket sales are final.
 All ticket orders must be made online.
 All tickets are print-at-home and will be received by e-mail.
-For online issues please call the Walker Box Office: 612.375.7600.
+For online issues please call Etix customer support: 1.800.514.3849

 VIP Green Room

-Tickets are $200 for VIP Skybox (including exclusive access to the Walker’s rooftop terraces, complimentary hors d’oeuvres from Modern Events by D’Amico, three free drink tickets, Skybox cash bar, complimentary water and soda, a Rock the Garden t-shirt, free reserved parking, and entry to the VIP Green Room and general admission areas).
+VIP Skybox offers exclusive access to the Walker’s rooftop terraces (with new and improved sightlines of the stage), complimentary hors d’oeuvres from Modern Events by D’Amico, three free drink tickets, and complimentary water and soda.
+A voucher for a Rock the Garden T-shirt (up to $25 value), free parking for your party in the underground parking garage, entry to the VIP Green Room, the Grove on the ground level adjacent to the stage, and all general admission areas are also included.

 3:00 pm – Gates open